aws-samples/aws-nlp-workshop/1_VocFramework/README.md

 1. Choose the **Permissions** tab, then choose **Bucket Policy**.

 1. Enter the following policy document into the bucket policy editor replacing `YOUR_BUCKET_NAME` with the name of the bucket you created in section 1.
-If you already added public read permission in section 1, then just verify that following code snippet is present in policy editor.
+If you already added public read permission in section 1, then just verify that following code snippet is present in policy editor.:

     ```json
     {